Those of you who receive the Sunday Newsletter know that I recently spent 27 days in Anguilla, BWI.

 If you've read this far, it means you were at least moderately interested in the article above.
 I'm glad!

-Here's one more chance to receive your copy of my free eBook, The Happiness Handbook: Three Simple Practices for Health & Happiness, as well as to receive the only once-weekly Sunday Newsletter, which I think you'll enjoy.
+Here's one more chance to receive your copy of my free eBook, The Happiness Handbook: Three Simple Practices for Health & Happiness, as well as to receive the only once-monthly Newsletter, which I think you'll enjoy.
 And if you don't, you can unsubscribe immediately and easily.

 Just enter your email here: